Calangute

 Calangute is a town in the North Goa district of the Indian state of Goa.
 It is famous for its beach, the largest in North Goa and a popular tourist destination.
 The peak tourist season is during Christmas and New Year, and during the summer in May.
-During the monsoon season, from June through September, the sea can be rough and swimming is prohibited.
-The beach offers water sport activities like parasailing and water skiing, among others.

 Demographics

 As of the 2011 India census, Calangute had a population of 13,810.
 Males constituted 54% of the population and females 46%.
 Calangute had an average literacy rate of 73%, higher than the national average of 59.5%; male literacy was 78% and female literacy 67%.
 10% of the population was under 6 years of age.

 Government and politics

 Calangute is part of Calangute (Goa Assembly constituency) and North Goa (Lok Sabha constituency).